 Comparing TikTok influencer marketing pricing with Instagram's, you can tell that the latter is less expensive.

-The cost of YouTube influencer marketing is usually higher than other platforms.
+YouTube influencer rates are usually higher than other social media platforms.
 This is especially so because of the time and effort spent creating a video.

-With the capacity to reach over 2.8 billion users yearly, YouTube makes a perfect place to put your brand in front of a massive audience.
-The benefits are even more significant if you choose the right influencer.
+With the capacity to reach over 1.2 billion users yearly, YouTube makes a perfect place to put your brand in front of a massive audience.
+The benefits are even more significant if you choose the right type of influencer.

-But with the high price tag, choosing who to work with can be challenging.
-To help you get started, Influencer Marketing Hub puts the average YouTube influencer rates as follows:
+But with the high price tag, choosing which YouTube influencers to work with can be challenging.
+The average YouTube influencer marketing pricing is as follows:

 Influencer's FollowingAverage Cost Per Post ($)